sondrehr/Flight_Controller/README.md

 #### PCB model made in KiCad

 Made on a 4 layer PCB where layer 2 and 3(not included in the img) are VCC and GND.
+The traces are split into a vertical layer(1) and horizontal layer(4) to make tracing easier.

 <img src="https://github.com/sondrehr/Flight_Controller/blob/master/PCB%20kiCAD/FC_pcb.PNG" alt="pcb" width="700"/>